nhtua/greencam/README.md

 ## How to use GreenCam with OBS Studio

-### Prerequisite
-I tested GreenCam with my OBS Studio 26.
-But you should able to run GreenCam in any version support Browser plugin.

-- OBS Studio with Browser plugin enabled
-- NodeJS Erbium (12 LTS) or later
-- A webcam

 ### Follow steps below to setup:
 You have 2 ways to use GreenCam, with some trading-offs